Everything that People Against Prisons Aotearoa does is part of our effort to build a fairer, more just world without prisons.

 This is not all we do.
 We aim to improve the immediate well-being of incarcerated people while challenging the existence of the criminal justice system itself.
 Our prisoner advocacy team communicates and works alongside incarcerated people when the Department of Corrections denies them their fundamental human rights.
 Our advocates give prisoners a voice outside of their prison cells, shedding light on the negligence and violence they experience.
 Our advocacy team are our direct link to prisoners, showing us where our interventions are most necessary.
 Advocates make visits to prisoners all over the country and make sure their everyday needs are being met.

-Our pen-pal service, the Prisoner Correspondence Network, fosters friendships, support networks, and knowledge sharing between incarcerated and free members of the community.
+We also run a prisoner penpal network that connects hundreds of prisoners with the outside world.
+The Prisoner Correspondence Network (PCN) fosters friendships, support networks, and knowledge sharing between incarcerated and free members of the community.
+Prisoners regularly write to us explaining how important their penpals have been.
+Sometimes, a letter from a penpal will be the only thing that makes a person’s day bearable.
 If you can take the time to write to a prisoner, please email us at email@example.com.

 Transformative justice is a core part of how we’re building a world without prisons.
 Transformative justice is a different way of responding to harm than the criminal justice system.
 It uses community-oriented responses to harmful behaviour that knows that people can change and learn from what they have done.
 You can find out more about transformative justice in our transformative justice training booklet.
 Our transformative justice team does two main things.
 First, we hold education and training sessions about transformative justice.
 We help to empower communities to use non-criminal justice responses to deal with harmful behaviour.
 Second, our transformative justice team also intervenes in some cases and helps people through transformative justice processes.